Kurento/kurento/source/tutorials/node/tutorial-helloworld.rst

 Dependencies
 ============

-Server-side dependencies of this demo are managed using :term:`npm`.
+Server-side dependencies of this demo are managed using :term:`NPM`.
 Our main dependency is the Kurento Client JavaScript (*kurento-client*).
 The relevant part of the
 `package.json <https://github.com/Kurento/kurento-tutorial-node/blob/master/kurento-hello-world/package.json>`_